ThaisCooke/DannysDiner/README.md

 # DannysDiner
 Week 1 of the 8 week SQL challenge.

+-- I created the tables on Microsoft SQL Server.

 This is part of the 8 week SQL Challenge, by Danny Ma.
 You can find his challenge here: https://8weeksqlchallenge.com/case-study-1/

     CREATE TABLE sales (